-Conscious of a rich past, McKendree University is prepared for a challenging future.
+Conscious of a rich past, McKendree is prepared for a challenging future.
 The university takes seriously its responsibility as a comprehensive university dedicated to preparing purposeful, effective adults whose intellectual, career, and social skills will make them able contributors in the work place - persons filled with a spirit of free inquiry and a moral commitment to truth.

-To these ends, McKendree offers over 45 undergraduate academic majors and nine graduate programs leading to six degrees, including the EdD, EdS, MAED, MSN, MAPC, and MBA, along with numerous academic and career-related support services designed to enrich each student's learning experience.
+To these ends, McKendree offers over 45 undergraduate academic majors and eleven graduate programs leading to eight degrees, including the EdD, EdS, MAED, MAT, MBA, MSN, MA in Criminal Justice, and MA in Clinical Mental Health Counseling, along with numerous academic and career-related support services designed to enrich each student's learning experience.